On the regularity of American options with regime-switching uncertainty: Continuity of

-First we show that the function $v(x,y,\cdot)$ is $\beta/2$-H\"older continuous on $[0,T]$ over a neighborhood of $x$ using the fact that any continuous local martingale can be expressed as a time-changed Brownian motion.
+First we show that the function $v(x,y,\cdot)$ is $\beta/2$-H\"older continuous on $[0,T]$ over a neighborhood of $x$.
 This is where Assumption (A1) is used.
-Next we will see that $v(\cdot,y,t)$ is locally Lipschitz continuous in the set $\{x:v(x,y,t)>g(x)\}$ via path properties of Brownian motion.
-As a consequence, it is seen that these properties together imply the result in Lemma \ref{lemma:regThm}.
+Next, we will see that $v(\cdot,y,t)$ is locally Lipschitz continuous in the set $\{x:v(x,y,t)>g(x)\}$ via path properties of Brownian motion.
+As a consequence, it is seen that these properties together imply the main result of this section, Theorem \ref{thm:cont}.